collective/fgrcon.pgeasyform/README.rst

 Postgres
 --------

 You  can connect to any postgres server (localhost or remote).
-This addonhas been testet with Postgres V10.
+This addon has been tested with Postgres V 10.

+An other easy way to get postgres up and running is to use docker:

  - Install docker